chetanasvtek/SPI_Check/workspace_susmitha/IP_XACT/readme.md

 generate_generic_rtl.py,Automation Tool: The Python script that parses the XML and generates the hardware and software deliverables . register_block.sv,"Hardware Output: Synthesizable SystemVerilog RTL.
-It uses a generic interface (Address, Data, Enable) to be compatible with APB, AHB, or SPI ." registers.h,Software Output: C Header file containing #define macros for all register offsets to be used in firmware development .
+It uses a generic interface (Address, Data, Enable) to be compatible with APB, AHB, or SPI ." registers.h,Software Output: C Header file containing #define macros for all register offsets to be used in firmware development . generate_xml_to_excel.py,Documentation Tool: Python script that parses the XML and exports the register map and field information into an Excel spreadsheet.